-We further remark that the key difference between the case of the unphysical $\hat{2}$ and the physical 2 channels is that the off-diagonal elements of $\mathcal{F}$ vanish only in the latter case.
-We speculate that this will arise through $F{\tilde{2}3}$ and $F{3\tilde{2}}$ becoming exponentially suppressed with the scale $e^{-\kappa L}$ .
-Conversely, we recall that the elimination of off-diagonal elements in the $\mathbf{2} \to \mathbf{3}$ formalism of Ref.
-[3] required construction of the cutoff function $H(\vec{k})$ such that the finite-volume cuts of one- and two-particle subspaces (within the two- and three-particle states respectively) did not overlap.
-The results derived here could also allow one to explore more freedom in the definition of $H(\vec{k})$ , at the cost of allowing unsuppressed off-diagonal entries in the finite-volume matrix.
+We further remark that the key difference between the case of the unphysical $\tilde{2}$ and the physical 2 channels is that the off-diagonal elements of \mathcal{F} vanish only in the latter case.
+Future work is needed to understand exactly how the result derived here can be used to recover to the case of physical $2 \rightarrow 3$ scattering considered previously.
+Conversely, we recall that the elimination of off-diagonal elements in the $2 \rightarrow 3$ formalism of Ref.
+[7] required construction of the cutoff function $H(\vec{k})$ such that the finite-volume cuts of one- and two-particle subspaces (within the two- and three-particle states respectively) did not overlap.
+The results of this work could also allow one to explore more freedom in the definition of $H(\vec{k})$, at the cost of allowing unsuppressed off-diagonal entries in the finite-volume matrix.

-Although these observations give some motivation for the 2 effective channel, it is nonetheless possible that one might reformulate the results without this unphysical aspect.
+Although these observations give some motivation for the $\tilde{2}$ effective channel, it is nonetheless possible that one might reformulate the results without this unphysical aspect.
 We are motivated to consider this in more detail especially following the demonstration in Sec.
-X that all entries of $\mathcal{F}$ do not contain $\mathcal{K}2$ poles.
-We note, in addition, that our result requires special treatment of $\mathcal{K}2$ poles regardless of the sign of the residue.
+IV B that all entries of \mathcal{F} do not contain \mathcal{K}2 poles.
+We note, in addition, that our result requires special treatment of \mathcal{K}2 poles regardless of the sign of the residue.
 Thus also poles with no connection to a resonance state must be separated out.
 In this case we can provide no physical motivation for this mathematical necessity.

-Beyond completing the quantization condition for completely general two- and three-particle systems, going forward we plan to develop and learn from the results in three ways.
-First we hope to understand simplifications in both the derivation and the final result that can be made without adding any approximations.
+Having removed the largest limitation of our previous formalism, we think it is now feasible to arrive at a quantization condition for completely general two- and three-particle systems.
+Even after this is achieved, several open issues still remain to be addressed.
+First, we hope to understand simplifications in both the derivation and the final result that can be made without adding any approximations.
 We have a sense that these can be identified by better understanding the relation of this work to Refs.
-[11, 12, 14], and by studying the pole structures of the final quantities appearing in all our results.
-Second we plan to understand systematic approximations and truncations.
+[11,12,14], and by studying the pole structures of the final quantities appearing in our results.
+Second, we plan to understand systematic approximations and truncations.
 This will likely involve subducing the quantization condition to irreducible representations of the finite-volume symmetry groups and truncating the angular momentum basis as is done in all two-particle studies.
-Third, and finally, we intend to continue our numerical investigations of these results, along the lines of Ref.
+Third, we intend to continue our numerical investigations of these results, along the lines of Ref.
 [16].
+Fourth, and finally, we aim to implement this formalism in numerical LQCD calculations.
+To do so, it is necessary to identify a set of possible functional forms for the scattering amplitudes.
+Input from the dispersive and amplitude analysis communities is likely to play a key role in this next step.
+[See Refs.
+[34,35] for significant progress on this front.]